VinaySobarad/RemoteProcessInjection-and-dllinjection/README.md

-# RemoteProcessInjection
+# RemoteProcessInjection and dll injection

-Here's a basic remote process injection
+Here's a basic remote process injection and dll injection

 Make sure to write the proper pid